Discharging HOA dues in Chapter 7 Cases in Orlando

-Practically speaking, if a debtor wants to avoid the foreclosure of the pre-petition HOA lien, he will have to pay off the pre-petition debt (either in full or through a settlement with the HOA) even though that debt has been discharged.
+If a debtor wants to avoid the foreclosure of the pre-petition HOA lien and he cannot strip the lien in his chapter 7 case, he will have to pay off the pre-petition debt (either in full or through a settlement with the HOA) even though that debt has been discharged.